euroscipy/euroscipy_proceedings/papers/Kieffer_Ashiotis/pyFAI.rst

 To let the reader have an idea of the scale of the problem and the performances needed, we will work on the simulated image of gold powder diffracting an X-ray beam of wavelength = 1.0e-10m (the intensity of all rings is the same).
 The detector, which has a pixel size of 1e-4m (2048x2048 pixels), is placed at a distance of 0.1 m from the sample, orthogonal to the incident beam, which coincides with the centre of the rings.
-Figure :ref:`rings` represents the input diffraction image (left-hand side) and the integrated profile along the azimuthal angle (right-hand side).
+Figure :ref:`rings` represents the input diffraction image (upper part) and the integrated profile along the azimuthal angle (lower part).
 The radial unit in this case is simply the radius calculated from :math:`r=\sqrt{(x - x_c)^2 + (y - y_c)^2}`,
-while crystallographers would have preferred :math:`2\theta` or the scattering vector norm *q*.
+while crystallographers would have preferred :math:`2\theta` or the scattering vector length *q*.

 .. figure:: rings2.png

-   Simulated powder diffraction image (left) and integrated profile (right).  :label:`rings`
+   Simulated powder diffraction image (top) and integrated profile (bottom).  :label:`rings`

 Naive implementation